-Konica Minolta at London Tech Week: Towards an emerging science of the workplace
+Konica Minolta at London Tech Week: Towards a workplace enlightenment

 As Lead Stream Sponsor for ‘Innovation’ and Platinum Sponsor of the ‘Future of Work Summit’ at London Tech Week 2019, taking place from 10 – 14 June, Konica Minolta will be presenting its view on improving the workplace experience through a new science made possible by measurement.